On the relative $L$-theory and the relative signature of PL manifolds with boundary: Introduction

+is a well defined group homomorphism.
+We mention that the relative index of the signature operator on a manifold with boundary has been used to prove the relative Novikov conjecture (\cite{DG171}, \cite{DG172}, \cite{Ttheis19}), but we are not aware of whether the relative index of signature operator considered in those papers are equal to the one we define here.

 This paper is organized as follows.
-In Section \ref{sec Surgery}, we generalize Weinberger, Xie, and Yu's results in \cite{WXY18}, to give a new definition of the relative topological structure group of a topological manifold with boundary.
-In light of this new definition, the group structure of the relative topological structure group is simply given by disjoint union.
-In Section \ref{sec K theory preparation}, we recall the definitions of the relative Roe, localization and obstruction algebras.
-In Section \ref{sec geometrically controlled hilbert poinacre complex}, we introduce the signature class of the Hilbert-Poincar\'e complex defined by Higson and Roe.
-Our construction has its roots in the definition of signature class of the Hilbert-Poincar\'e complex.
-In Section \ref{sec relative invariant of PL manifold with boundary}, we define the relative signature class and the relative $K$-homology class of the signature operator on a manifold with boundary, and show that they induce well defined group homomorphisms on $L_{n}(\pi_1 X, \pi_1\partial X)$ and $N_{n} (X, \partial X)$ respectively.
-In Section \ref{sec Mapping relative to analysis}, we define the relative higher $\rho$ invariant and prove that it induces a group homomorphism from $S_n(X, \partial X)$ to $ K_n(C^*_{L,0}(\widetilde{X}, \widetilde{\partial X})^{G, \Gamma})$.
-We will also show the commutativity of the diagram \eqref{eq main diagram in introduction} in this very last section.
+In Section \ref{sec Surgery}, we generalize Weinberger, Xie, and Yu's results in \cite{WXY18}, to give a new description of the relative topological structure group of a topological manifold with boundary, and put the relative $L$-group into an exact sequence consists of groups.
+In Section \ref{sec K theory preparation}, we recall the definitions of the relative Roe algebra.
+In Section \ref{sec relative index}, we define the relative signature of PL manifolds with boundary, and show that it induces an additive map from the relative $L$-group to the $K$-theory of the relative Roe algebra.

 The authors would like to thank Shmuel Weinberger, Zhizhang Xie and Guoliang Yu for their helpful guidance and advice.
 The second author is partially supported by NSFC 11901374.